aldertzomer/shell-genomics/_episodes/02-the-filesystem.md

 within our file system.

 Use the commands we've learned so far to navigate to the `shell_data/untrimmed_fastq` directory, if you're not already there.
+Remember to use <tab> completion!

 ~~~
 $ cd
-$ cd shell_data
+$ cd coursedata/B-MBIMIGE22-23/intro_genomics_timalex/shell_data
 $ cd untrimmed_fastq
 ~~~
 {: .bash}